 Medical students must enroll in UNE's Student Medical Insurance Plan unless they can demonstrate proof of comparable medical insurance.
-The program cost for twelve months of coverage is \$300.
+The 1999-2000 program cost for twelve months of coverage was \$300.
 Refer to our insurance brochure for additional instructions.